 - Proof of Residence - Driver's license, car registration, latest NYS resident income tax return, voter registration card, or SSA 1099.

-- Other Documentation (as required) - VA combined service-connected disability compensation rating letter (certified by the U.S. Department of Veteran Affairs or the U.S. Department of Defense); veteran's death certificate (if widow is the applicant); veteran's certificate of demise (for Gold Star Parent); trust (all pages).
+- Other Documentation (as required) - VA combined service-connected disability compensation rating letter (certified by the U.S. Department of Veteran Affairs or the U.S. Department of Defense); veteran's death certificate (if the widow is the applicant); veteran's certificate of demise (for Gold Star Parent); trust (all pages).

 - In cases involving two or more properties, a letter from the municipality where a previous veterans exemption was granted stating that said exemption was removed.